JeffKahlert/ShoppingList/README.md

 - Re-sort items using long press & drag (not implemented yet)
 - Persistent storage with Room
 - Create and add Recipes (not implemented yet)
+- sending items to backend and save it into DB(example)

 ## Technologien
 - Jetpack Compose
 - Room
 - MVVM Architektur
 - Hilt Dagger
+- Retrofit
+- okHttp

 <table>
     <tr>